Installing and sharing the extension

 Last updated

-You install the ADO Pilot Marketplace extension from the Azure DevOps Marketplace to add two UI conveniences to your organization: a "Run AI Review" entry in the pull request action menu and an "ADO Pilot" hub under project administration.
+You install the ADO Pilot Marketplace extension from the Azure DevOps Marketplace to add two UI conveniences to your organization: a "Run AI Review" entry in the pull request action menu and an "ADO Pilot" hub under organization administration.
 The extension is optional.

 What the extension adds